JosephMinton/Ticketing-System/README.md

 A hands-on use case demonstrating how I track, manage, and resolve user issues using a ticketing system.

 <h2>Description</h2>
 This lab simulates a Tier 1 IT help desk ticketing workflow, focusing on proper ticket creation, documentation, prioritization, escalation, and closure.
 Scenarios include well-written and poorly written user tickets to practice identifying missing information, improving clarity, and applying appropriate resolution and escalation procedures.
-The lab emphasizes real-world help desk fundamentals such as user communication, incident management, and clean handoff to specialized teams.
+The lab emphasizes real world help desk fundamentals such as user communication, incident management, and clean handoff to specialized teams.
 <br />

 <h2>Objective</h2>